Fortune Gallo: Biography

-He was born on May 9, 1878, at Torremaggiore, Italy, a little town in the province of Foggia, to Zelinda Accetturo and Tommaso Gallo.
+He was born on May 9, 1878, at Torremaggiore, Italy, a town in the province of Foggia, to Zelinda Accetturo and Tommaso Gallo.
 He had two sisters, Antonia and Marianna and two brothers, Giuseppe and Giovanni, who became Italian army officers.
 His childhood was spent at Torremaggiore, where he became involved with music and musicians, especially the "Banda Rossa," which would prove of importance later in his life.
 In 1895, aboard the vessel "Werra," Gallo immigrated to the United States.
 He worked as a clerk in an Italian bank on Mulberry Street in New York City.
 From that base it appears Gallo became involved in politics on the local level, amassing contacts and influence within the Italian community.

 Shortly after the turn of the twentieth century the "Banda Rosa" was engaged to play in America.
 Emanating from this situation was the acquaintance of Gallo with Channing Ellery, a patron of music, that led to Gallo's work as an advance man from Ellery's band.
 By 1910 Gallo had also become manager of another band, operated by Giuseppe Creatore.
 That same year he rescued an Italian opera company led by Mario Lombardi that was stranded in St. Louis, Missouri, by bringing them to New York City and untangling the company's financial difficulties, ultimately assuming its management in December, 1913, and renaming it the San Carlo Opera Company.
 The company fared well, and in 1927 Gallo built the Gallo Opera House on West 54th Street in New York City which would become Studio 54.